Mesenteric panniculitis is a rare disease that affects the part of the mesentery that contains fat cells.

 - Mesenteric lipodystrophy is the first stage.
 A type of immune system cell replaces fat tissue in the mesentery.

 - Mesenteric panniculitis is the second stage.
 Additional types of immune system cells infiltrate the mesentery, and a lot of inflammation occurs during this stage.

 - Retractile mesenteritis is the third stage.
 It’s when the inflammation is accompanied by scar tissue formation in the mesentery.

 Mesenteric panniculitis typically isn’t life-threatening.
-It often goes away on its own in a few months.
+It may go away on its own, or it could develop into a severe disease.
 But while the inflammation is there, it can cause pain and other symptoms that interfere with your life.
-Your doctor can give you medicine to manage this inflammation and control your symptoms.
+Your doctor can give you medicine to manage this inflammation and control symptoms.